Rekha-catech/Smitch-Task/README.md

 License

-Ciao is released under the MIT license.
+Smitch-Task is released under the SMITCH license.
 See LICENSE for details.